syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Title.md

 ## Text Wrap

-You can wrap chart title text content using the `LineBreakMode` property.
+By using the `LineBreakMode` property, You can wrap the chart title text content.
 The default value of this property is `NoWrap`.

 {% highlight c# %}